crimsonclyde/Project-Twilight/README.md

 | `Bubble Busters`<br/>Oh yes, that's your major job.
 Getting rid of bubbles and other problematic zones.
 A multi tool was used to cut out these zones and the bubbles.
 No need to polish, just remove the dust and fill it up again with a little bit of resin.
 Make sure that the resin fills up the bottom of your drilled holes.
 Toothbick is one option. <br/><br/> ![alt text](./github-pix/Twilight_ResinRepair_01.jpg "Project:Twilight-ResinRepair")  | |

 ## Closing time
-Thank you for your time - DIY or DIE!
+Thank you for your time.
 Stay safe and keep being creative!

 ...<br/>
 Closing time - Time for you to go out go out into the world.<br/>